frontenddogma/css-optimization-basics/manuscript/production.md

 C> _Example: Just one style sheet._

-And there are compromises (aka exceptions) to be used sparingly and wisely, like [the approach taken with Google’s Go framework](https://meiert.com/en/blog/google-web-frameworks/): Provide a small core style sheet sufficient for basic pages, a bigger one for more complex pages, and individual style sheets for custom sub sites and pages.
+And there are compromises (aka exceptions) to be used sparingly and wisely, like [the approach taken with Google’s Go framework](https://meiert.com/en/blog/google-web-frameworks/): Provide a small core style sheet sufficient for basic pages, a bigger one for more complex pages, and individual style sheets for custom subsites and pages.

 * go.css (or)
 * go-x.css (or)